 A studio is a special place to an artist, much like the operating theatre is to a surgeon.
 It is the place where the magic happens, where plain canvases transform into beautiful works of art.
 Mr Lim's home studio is a large room in his house.
 He paints on large pieces of Xuan paper clipped up on walls.
+That day, I saw a half-completed painting measuring at least two metres on the wall, one which he spent three hours on just that morning.
 His collection of brushes range from little to massive ones that measure almost a metre in length.
+Mr Lim is very particular about his inks and paints, and imports cartons of top-grade paints not available locally from Japan.
+There are chairs around a large table where he rests at, and where friends and collectors gather and chat.
 His cabinets are stacked with rolls of completed works.
 Mr Lim shares that he keeps many of his best paintings and calligraphy as he cannot bear to part with them.

 The first impression of Mr Lim was that of a friendly, elderly gentleman with a kindly smile.
 He strode into the studio with a surprisingly sprightly gait for a centenarian.
 He had some friends over that day and after some banter, we launched into the interview, which was conducted in Mandarin.